UPPMAX/UPPMAX-documentation/docs/cluster_guides/rackham_portal.md

 Here you will find all information related to UPPMAX's Rackham HPC cluster.

+!!! info "Consider migrating to Dardel already"

+    The Rackham cluster will be decommissioned at the end of 2024 so all projects have to migrate their data and calculations to other resources.
+    The plan from NAISS is that all Rackham users will move to the Dardel cluster at PDC.

+    See the page on file transfer to Dardel [here](transfer_dardel.md).

 - [Rackham's name and design](rackham.md)
 - [Log in](../getting_started/login_rackham.md)
 - [Starting an interactive node](start_interactive_node_on_rackham.md)